 Important: Be sure to verify that you are able to withdraw money from your PayPal account to your bank account, as PAYPAL IS NOT FULLY SUPPORTED IN ALL COUNTRIES.
 You have a choice between using PayPal or Payoneer for your uTest payment method.
-If PayPal is supported in your country, we strongly recommend you select this method.
-If PayPal is not supported in your country, you will need to set up a Payoneer account instead.
-Payoneer will only issue payments if you have accrued more than $10 USD during a pay period.
-If you have earned less than $10 with uTest, you will not be able to link your uTest account with your Payoneer account.
+Please note that Payoneer payments will be issued only if you have accrued more than $2 USD during a pay period.
+If you have earned less than $2 with uTest, your payment will remain pending until you have accrued $2.

-To select PayPal as your payment method, click on “Set up this payment method” under PayPal to enter your PayPal email address.
-Once you have entered your email address, click on the “Default” checkbox to select this method as your default payment method.
+To select PayPal as your payment method, select the PayPal option and then enter your PayPal email address.
+Once you have entered your email address, click Save to set this method as your default payment method.

 How am I taxed on my uTest earnings?

 uTest does not withdraw taxes from your earnings.
 If you live in the United States and your earnings exceed $500, you are required to fill out a W-9 form before receiving further payments from uTest.
 However, due to 2011 IRS tax law changes, uTest will no longer send out 1099 forms to our testers.
 Please check with PayPal and Payoneer directly on their policies for 1099 form distributions, and consult a tax adviser on how to report your uTest earnings.
 And finally, no matter where you live, you are responsible for reporting any earnings as required by your local laws and paying taxes accordingly.
 Please consult a tax adviser for proper income reporting instructions prior to filing your taxes.